 I worked at the largest Borders Books in San Francisco from 2002 to 2006.
 I started as a Christmas temp, hoping to be offered a permanent bookseller position.
 I moved into store security instead, and I was simply the worst.
 I never caught a single shoplifter.
 Fortunately, before my self-esteem was completely shot, a bookseller position opened up.
 I was assigned to the children and teen section, my favorite, and I was finally where I belonged.

 Through the course of a working shift, we would be rotated around the store every hour.
 The store took up four floors, so we did an awful lot of running up and down the escalators.
 We’d staff the cash registers, the various information desks, and then organize our own sections.
 There were frequent book signings and special in-store performances, and I was often recruited to assist the special events coordinator.
 Because the store was located in Union Square, surrounded by big hotels and expensive department stores, we often had celebrity shoppers.
-Word would spread quickly through the store when one arrived, especially in my last year, when we wore radio headsets.
-Authors would come in to sign their books, even if they had no scheduled book event at the store.
-When we were at an information desk and somebody walked up, we’d never know if they were a reader or a writer.
+Word would spread quickly through the store when one arrived, especially in my last year, when we all wore radio headsets.
+Authors would come in to sign their books, even if they had no scheduled book event at the store When we were at an information desk and somebody walked up, we’d never know if they were a reader or a writer.
 It kept us on our toes!

 The first big celebrity store event I experienced was a visit from Eddie Izzard, who came to sign his Dress to Kill DVD.
 I was very excited to meet him.
 All the employees on break or starting their shifts got to spend a little time with him in the basement employee area, before he went upstairs to do his signing.
 He was very cool, and I got an autographed DVD.
 Just before I left Borders four years later, Eddie Izzard came back for another signing.
 He was obviously more tired this time, probably at the end of a long public appearance tour.
 He was just as cool, though, and even more famous.
 I enjoyed meeting singers Dar Williams and Joan Baez.
-When Jane Fonda came for a book signing, I helped mind her dog.
+When Jane Fonda came for a book signing, I helped to mind her dog.
 There were a few times when the events coordinator was busy at another store, so I was put in charge of events with author Laurell K. Hamilton and Blue Dog artist George Rodrigue.

 One of the nicest people I helped as a bookseller was actor F. Murray Abraham.
 He was energetic and friendly, and I was determined to find something for him.
 I took him to three different floors, trying to find a book in stock that he’d find interesting.
 It was one of those days when we seemed to be sold out of every title I looked up.
 Still, he was full of good humor, and I may have surprised him when I said I enjoyed his performance in the miniseries Dead Man’s Walk.
 Maybe he gets tired of hearing about Amadeus.
 I had good luck with actors.
 I was delighted to find Bill Irwin in the children’s section one day, and we had a quick chat.
 I’d worked with him in 1985 at the La Jolla Playhouse, and I’d recently met him again at the stage door after a performance of his stage show Fool Moon.
 He’s got to be one of the sweetest people in show business.